learn-co-students/validations-in-controller-actions-rails-lab-nyc-clarke-web-100719/README.md

 - [Create an author](http://localhost:3000/authors/new)
 - [Edit a post](http://localhost:3000/posts/1/edit)

-To complete this lab, you will need to:
+Too complete this lab, you will need to:

 1. Add validations to `Author` such that...
   1. The name cannot be blank